Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Proofs

-\begin{proof} In the first part, we prove Theorem~\ref{theorem1} for NBCB, and in the second part, for CBNB.

-(1) This proof is similar to the proof of Theorem $4$ in \cite{Assaad_2021} for NCBN$^{0}$.
-Given the Assumption~\ref{ass:semi_parametric} and causal sufficiency and assuming RestNB is consistent with Assumption~\ref{ass:semi_parametric}, RestNB (Algorithn ~\ref{algo:RestNB}) would infer the correct causal order $\textbf{O}$.
-Given the causal ordering $\textbf{O}$ and temporal priority, we can orient all edges in a fully-connected graph, which represents a super graph that contains the true graph.
-Given the causal Markov condition and assumptions~\ref{ass:adj_faithfulness}, \ref{ass:consistency_time} and assuming that the CB algorithm on which RestCB is based is sound and complete, if we do not consider the causal order, RestCB (Algorithm ~\ref{algo:RestCB}) would prune all unnecessary edges by removing edges between two nodes that are conditionally independent given a subset $\textbf{S}$ adjacent to these two nodes and yield the correct skeleton.
-Given the causal order $\textbf{O}$, the subset $\textbf{S}$ can be reduced by containing only parents (instead of adjacencies).
-Thus, again by the causal Markov condition and causal sufficiency, removing all edges between the conditionally independent nodes, the only edges that we will be left with are causal, and so the graph would be correct.
+\mytheoremNBCB* \begin{proof} This proof is similar to the proof of Theorem $4$ in \cite{Assaad_2021} for NBCB$^{\mathrm{acyclic}}$.
+Given the Assumption~\ref{assum:semi_parametric} and causal sufficiency and assuming NB1 is consistent with Assumption~\ref{assum:semi_parametric}, NB1 would infer the correct causal order $\hat\pi$.
+Given the causal order $\hat\pi$ and temporal priority, we can orient all edges in a fully connected graph, which represents a super graph that contains the true graph.
+Given Assumptions~\ref{assum:cs},~\ref{assum:cmc},~\ref{assum:adj_faithfulness},~\ref{assum:consistency_time} and assuming that the constraint-based algorithm on which CB1$^\prime$ is based on is sound and complete, if we do not consider the causal order, CB1 would prune all unnecessary edges by removing edges between two nodes that are conditionally independent given a subset $\mathbb{S}$ adjacent to one of these two nodes and yield the correct skeleton.
+Given the causal order $\hat\pi$, the subset $\mathbb{S}$ can be reduced by containing only parents (instead of adjacencies).
+Thus, again by Assumptions~ \ref{assum:cs},\ref{assum:cmc}, \ref{assum:adj_faithfulness}, removing all edges between the conditionally independent nodes, the only edges that will be left with are causal, and so the graph would be correct. \end{proof}